an estimated 318,500 Afghans were newly displaced inside the country by the middle of 2021.

 After more than 40 years, Afghan refugees continue to make up one of the largest and most protracted displacement situations under UNHCR’s mandate.
 The prolonged nature of the crisis has prompted intensified efforts to support Afghan refugees and the host communities in Iran and Pakistan that have generously accommodated them for over four decades.

 Nearly 6 million Afghans have been driven out of their homes and their country by conflict, violence and poverty.
-The vast majority of refugees from Afghanistan are living in Pakistan and Iran, which continue to host more than 1.4 million and 780,000 registered Afghan refugees respectively.
+It is estimated that 85 percent of Afghan refugees are living in Pakistan and Iran, which continue to host more than 1.4 million and 780,000 registered Afghan refugees respectively.

 In 2021, violence in Afghanistan intensified and spread through the country.
-Since January 2021, more than 667,900 Afghans have been forcibly displaced.
+Conflict forcibly displaced nearly 700,000 Afghans across all provinces.
 The impact of the conflict on women and girls has been particularly devastating – 80 percent of all forcibly displaced within Afghanistan are women and children.

 “Afghanistan’s displacement crisis is one of the largest and most protracted in UNHCR’s seven-decade history.
 We’re now seeing a third generation of Afghan children born in exile,’’ says UN High Commissioner for Refugees Filippo Grandi.